VeronaDd/rsschool-cv/cv.md

 # Veranika Drazdova

 ## About me
-I work as a medical device engineer.I want to learn a new profession.
+I work as a medical device engineer.My goal is to get a new profession.
+I want to develop in the field of IT.
 ## Contact
 ### Address
 Minsk